ast-hugger/Trifle/doc/code-examples.md

-## Benchmark function definition in Enfilade
+## Benchmark function definition in Trifle

 The actual definition using DSLish helper combinators: